-State-The Rhode Island Department of Health is-trackeding the event and has-remained in contact with the licensee's medical physics team during evaluation of about the event.
+State-The Rhode Island Department of Health is tracking the event and has remained in contact with the licensee's medical physics team about the event.
 Additionally, the Rhode Island Department of Health determined an onsite inspection was not necessary for this event and that the licensee took all appropriate actions immediately upon discovery of the event.